highchair/highchairdesign-com/_posts/2016-02-17-design-from-inside-out.md

 Social media sharing and search engine traffic often drive users directly to content within a site.
 The user completely skipped what we used to think was the most important page!
 They get right into the content they are interested in first, then, if you are lucky, they back up and turn to the homepage for more context — _what is this site, who are these people?_

 A recent client with a content-heavy site was the first to admit that the vast majority of their users bypassed the homepage and came straight into articles from social media.
 Their data showed that the homepage received less than 2% of the total traffic over a six month period.
 While there is high emotional value attached to a brand’s homepage, the numbers show that content pages — in this case article and taxonomy templates — are much more important to get right.
-[Big media outlets have known this for a long time](//www.niemanlab.org/2013/05/every-page-is-your-homepage-reuters-untied-to-print-metaphor-builds-a-modern-river-of-news/), and traffic from search and social just keep rising.
+[Big media outlets have known this for a long time](https://www.niemanlab.org/2013/05/every-page-is-your-homepage-reuters-untied-to-print-metaphor-builds-a-modern-river-of-news/), and traffic from search and social just keep rising.

-## Mobile First &amp; Homepage Last
+## Mobile First & Homepage Last

 It turns out that the **Homepage Last** philosophy fits very well with a Mobile First process.

-Way back in the dawn of responsive design (all of about six years ago), [Luke Wroblewski advocated that web apps be designed with the mobile user in mind first](//www.lukew.com/ff/entry.asp?933).
+Way back in the dawn of responsive design (all of about six years ago), [Luke Wroblewski advocated that web apps be designed with the mobile user in mind first](https://www.lukew.com/ff/entry.asp?933).
 That philosophy is standard practice now.
 The idea was pretty simple — the mobile experience has limited screen space, and that limitation forces designers to simplify and concentrate on hierarchy, actions, and user feedback.
 If your content was bloated, poorly written, or lacked calls to action, it would be evident very quickly.

 The mobile-first movement was not only about mobile, it was about content.
 At its core, it was a content-first philosophy, sold within the trendy (at the time) mobile use case.
 One way to design content-first, then, means to centralize design around the core assets of a brand or business — their content.
 The types of content will vary from business to business, but we typically see a focus on articles, products, and services.
 These should be the first templates to tackle in a design project.